18 easy ways to make your spa more eco-friendly

 I’ve just stumbled on the Green Circle Salons program.
 It’s a recycling company that recycles almost anything in your salon or spa, including PPE!

-After switching just a few things, I noticed a decrease in my utility bills and energy/time spent doing laundry.
+After switching just a few things, I noticed decreased utility bills and energy/time spent doing laundry.

 Most of these earth-friendly ideas are minor changes that were easy for me to make.

-*You should make sure you have a copy of your cities health and safety codes to make sure you are practicing up-to-date cleaning standards.
+*You should ensure you have a copy of your cities health and safety codes to practice up-to-date cleaning standards.

-If you have any ideas for transforming your spa or salon with eco-friendly ideas, please let me know!
+Please let me know if you have any ideas for transforming your spa or salon with eco-friendly ideas!

 You might be interested in these blog posts: